steveyko/steveyko.github.io/_pages/about.md

-Until 2020, I was with the [Department of Computer Science and Engineering](https://engineering.buffalo.edu/computer-science-engineering.html) at the [University at Buffalo, The State University of New York](https://www.buffalo.edu) as an Associate Professor.
+Until 2020, I was with the [Department of Computer Science and Engineering](https://engineering.buffalo.edu/computer-science-engineering.html) at the [University at Buffalo, The State University of New York](https://www.buffalo.edu) as a (tenured) Associate Professor.

 **I am looking for new undergraduate, Master's, and PhD students as well as postdocs.
 If you are interested, please email me.
 You can find my email address at the top of this page.**